-Organisation Development Certification Program (ODCP) -Today many current ISABS Professional Members are leading practitioners of OD in India and abroad.
+Organisation Development Certification Program (ODCP) - The story of ISABS is also the story of OD in India.
+From the 1960s, pioneers in the field of OD in India were developing programmes for Internal Change Agents and facilitators.
+Today many current ISABS Professional Members are leading practitioners of OD in India and abroad.
 New partnerships have been formed with other Behavioural Science organizations such as OEGGO in Austria.
 ODCP benefits from this abundant pool of expertise and experience